Testing-AI-Standards/qe-standard/service-manual-qe.md

 - use monitoring, alerting and analytics to understand live behaviour
 - rehearse incident response and recovery
 - review incidents openly and turn findings into improvements
+- feedback incident details and lessons to testing

 Build your observability and resilience practices alongside your testing, they’re both part of assurance.